© 2024 R-Tools Technology Inc.

 You may also create a script for this action.
 Click the Script to Clipboard button and paste the script to any text-processing utility

-When the disk is connected, the Virtual disk(s) connected successfully message will appear.
+When the disk is mounted, the Virtual disk(s) mounted successfully message will appear.

-Note: While R-Drive Image is connecting an image, Windows itself may install additional software required to run the virtual logical disks correctly.
+Note: While R-Drive Image is mounting an image, Windows itself may install additional software required to run the virtual logical disks correctly.
 In this case follow Windows on-screen instructions.

 The Disk Actions chapter explains basic disk actions.